dwsdolce/acompas/README.md

 ## Contributing to the project

-### Adding a new rhythm
+### Adding a new rhythm (pattern)

 If you're a musician and would like to contribute to the project, you can submit some new patterns.
 Ultimately, A Compas project is getting generalistic and will be able to play any kind of rhythm.
 You can also contribute to the code, by submitting a merge request.

 To submit a new rythm, you can create a new file in the `src/assets/patterns` folder.
-The file should be named `your-pattern-name.ts`.
+The file should be named `your-context-name.ts`.

 The file should contain an array of objects, each object representing a pattern.